Ryan McGuffie

-Ryan McGuffie (born 22 July 1980 in Dumfries, Scotland) is a Scottish former professional footballer who last played for Australian club St Albans Saints.
+Ryan McGuffie (born 22 July 1980) is a Scottish former professional footballer who last played for Australian club St Albans Saints.
 McGuffie is a utility player who can line up in either defence or midfield.

 Career

 Early career

 Ryan McGuffie played two trial matches for home town club Queen of the South during the pre season of 2002–03.
 McGuffie started at home versus Barnsley and appeared as a substitute away to Southport.
 His brother Russell played one league match for Queens in 1999.
 Russell signed for Queens through the club's youth set-up.

 Gretna

 McGuffie played for Gretna and scored Gretna's goal in the 2006 Scottish Cup Final against Heart of Midlothian.
 He scored from a rebound after having his penalty kick saved by Craig Gordon.
 This qualified Gretna for European competition for the first time ever.
 However they were hammered 5–1 at home by Derry City in the UEFA Cup, McGuffie scoring Gretna's goal.

 He guested for Shamrock Rovers in a friendly against Hibernian in July 2005.